 Anonymised and research information

 We support ethically approved clinical research.
 We may use anonymised information (with all names and other identifying information removed) or information that is combined with other people’s information, or reveal it to others, for research or statistical purposes.
-You cannot be identified from this information and we will only share the information in line with legal agreements which set out an agreed, limited purpose and prevent the information being used for commercial gain.
+You cannot be identified from this information and we will only share the information in line with legal agreements which set out an agreed, limited purpose.

 How long we keep your personal information